cooperrc/engineering-dynamics/_sources/syllabus.md

 need to contact
 [*ryan.c.cooper\@uconn.edu*](mailto:ryan.c.cooper@uconn.edu) to ask for an extension.
-If you need help with the material, we can set up a Webex/Zoom meeting.
+If you need help with the material, we can set up a [meeting](https://cooperrc.github.io).
 If you just need more time, I'm happy to provide a few extra days to get to an assignment done.

 #### Note on Participation grade

-The participation grade is based upon: Campuswire participation, reading assignments, and peer review

-1. You must participate in the discussions for credit.
-My expectation is that you post at least three questions or answers each module.
-2. The reading assignments have Campuswire discussions, post an answer to the question for 1-out-of-3 posts.
-You can respond to a colleague's post for 2-out-of-3 posts/week.
-3. The peer review will be done in week while building the final project.
-You should provide helpful feedback to two colleagues' Project Reports.
-Focus on how to make the problem statements and solutions clear and accurate.
+The participation grade is based upon your own self assessment of how you add to our learning community.
+You will fill out 2 forms:

+1. Halfway: What is your current assessment?
+Why do you feel that way?
+I will help connect you to others if you don't feel engaged
+2. Final: What is your final assessment?
+How did you participate?
+Ths is your final Participation grade.

+You can add to the class in a number of ways including, but not limited to:
+- adding questions or answers to Campuswire discussions
+- attending lectures
+- participating in a study group or group chat
+- sharing notes from lectures or videos

 #### Note on Homeworks